ZeanQin/zeanqin.github.io/content/articles/git-commands.md

 I'm a command line lover and use Git from the terminal all the time.

-If you're like me, you might start getting annoyed by some little things from a certain point.
+If you're like me, you might start getting annoyed by some little things at a certain point.
 For example, it starts to get a bit annoying to always type two separate commands - `git add <file>` then `git commit -m 'Your commit message'` - to commit your changes.
-Or maybe you want to have a nicer view when you type `git log`.
+Or maybe you want to have a better looking git history when you type `git log`.
 Or you want your local branch to be automatically pruned when the remote branch has been deleted.
-Little things like this - you get the idea.
+Little things like these - you get the idea.

 Over time, I have built up a curated list of commands, aliases and configrations that I use on a daily basis that makes my workflow more efficient and pleasant.
 And I'd like to share them with you below.

 ### Delete branch locally and remotely

-When you're done with a branch, you might want to delete it from both the remote and your local machine.
+When you're done with a branch, you can delete it from both the remote and your local machine using the commands below.

 ```bash
 # delete a remote branch